nodejs/community-committee/README.md

 If you're interested in participating in the Community Committee as a member, you should create an issue asking to be an Observer in our next Community Committee meeting.
 You can find a great example of such an issue [here](https://github.com/nodejs/community-committee/issues/142)!

-Community Committee meetings will be broadcast via Google Hangouts, will be announced ahead of time for access, and coordinated to optimize for contributor timezones.
+Community Committee meetings will be broadcast via Zoom, will be announced ahead of time for access, and coordinated to optimize for contributor timezones.

 ## Current Initiatives, Teams, and Working Groups